 What happens when I make a report?

-The University has contracted with Navex Global (EthicsPoint), an external company with experience in managing reporting lines for universities.
-This company manages the intake of all phone and internet reports.
-Once received, reports are routed to a team of University Responders that review the reports, identify issues and make the appropriate referrals.
-This team is comprised of four individuals, one each from Audit Services, Compliance Services, General Counsel, and the President's Office.
-All reports are reviewed for potential conflicts of interest by the vendor to first determine whether any members of the HLT are named in a report.
+The University has contracted with Convercent, an external company with experience in managing compliance and ethics reporting lines.
+This company manages the intake of all phone, internet, and text message reports.
+Once received, reports are routed to the HelpLine Leadership Team (HLT).
+The HLT reviews the reports, identifies issues, and makes the appropriate referrals.
+The HLT is comprised of four individuals, one each from Audit Services, Compliance Services, General Counsel, and the President's Office.
+All reports are reviewed by the vendor to first determine whether any members of the HLT are named in a report.
 If so, they are excluded from the routing.
 Once received by the HLT, it is again reviewed to make sure that internal referrals are not made to anyone named in the report.
 Internal referrals will generally follow a predetermined referral matrix that follows University procedure and guidance.
-For example an allegation of discriminatory behavior would be referred to the Office of Affirmative Action and an allegation of misuse of university resources may be referred to the Office of Audit Services.
+For example, an allegation of discriminatory behavior would likely be referred to the Office of Affirmative Action and an allegation of misuse of university resources may be referred to the Office of Audit Services.
 Once a report is referred, the receiving office is responsible to follow their own internal protocols for investigating and reporting on the issue(s).
 The appropriate level of management will then respond with corrective action as necessary to address the findings.
-The initial team of University Responders reviews the final outcome of each referral, including management's actions and any corrective action plans, before closing out the report.
+The HLT then reviews the final outcome of each referral, including management's actions and any corrective action plans, before closing out the report.
 Reporters will be able to anonymously view the status of the report, including when a report has been received, when it has been referred and when it has been closed.

 How do I follow up with more information or hear about the outcome of a report?